s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 	 $Y_i \leftarrow G(Z_i) \exp(-\mu^\prime Z_i + \frac{1}{2}\mu^\prime \mu)$\\
 return $\frac{\sum_{i=1}^N Y_i}{N}$

 Now we need to figure out the vector $\mu$ which is composed of the shifts in the mean for each normal variable and thereby represents the change in probability measure.
 Note that for any vector our estimator should be unbiased and consistent but some can be more efficient than others.
-In the special case\footnote{Which is satisfied for CVA and DVA but not for FVA, thus the scope of this paper.} where $G(x) \geq 0 \forall x \in \Re^d$, an efficient choices is the vector $\mu$ which makes the following equation hold (for working out see equation 4.89 of Glasserman):
+In the special case where $G(x) \geq 0 \forall x \in \Re^d$, an efficient choices is the vector $\mu$ which makes the following equation hold (for working out see equation 4.89 of Glasserman):

 $$\Delta F(\mu) = \mu$$

 Where $F(x) = \ln(G(x))$ and  $\Delta F(\mu)$ is the Jacobian of the function $F(\cdot)$

-The first problem here is how to to efficiently get the Jacobian.
-For a high dimensional problem (which all XVA problems become) numerical differentiation will not work but aad will work so we can use the ForwardDiff package.
+The first problem here is how to efficiently get the Jacobian.
+For a high dimensional problem numerical differentiation will not work but automatic differentiation will work so we can use the ForwardDiff package.
 The second problem is the high dimensional fixedpoint problem for which we can used FixedPointAcceleration.

 ```
 using LinearAlgebra